 Pentair 3 HP Variable Speed Inground Pumps

-For more power I recommend the Pentair model # 011018.
-It will help with larger pools with more features, big filters, situations where equipment is located far from the pool.
-Although the sticker says 3HP, this is actually a 9HP pump, and converts your power into three phase, it will move 160 GPM.
-It is easy to hook up to automation, and easy to program as a stand-alone pump.
+Although the sticker says 3HP, this is a 9HP pump and converts your power into three-phase; This pump will move 160 GPM.
+Ready for easy hook up to automation, and easy to program as a stand-alone pump.
 It does require 220-volt service.

-Instead of using a rare earth magnet that is mined over in Asia, this pump uses a heavier magnet mined right here in the USA, and this pump is made here in the USA.
+Instead of using a rare earth magnet that is mined over in Asia, the Pentair pump uses a more massive magnet mined right here in the USA.
+Pentair also manufactures their pump here in the states.

-If you live here in Massachusetts or RI, we will crush amazon pricing on the 011018 model (Just $750.00), and provide you with a three year warranty, and free installation.
-This offer is only good now and the 2017 pool season.
+If you live here in Massachusetts, we will crush Amazon pricing on the 011018 model, Just $800.00, and we provide you with a two-year warranty, plus free installation.
+This offer is only available now and the 2019 pool season.
 Some towns excluded.

 These are medium head pumps, and direct replacements for the older single speed Super Pumps.
-Should be pretty simple to swap out old units.
+They should make it pretty simple to swap out older units.

 Horsepower And Voltages

-When it comes to horse power (HP), it is better to have a little more, than to be under powered.
-A 1HP motor will do the job of a 1.5HP motor, but it will strain and work harder to do it.
-Most in-ground pool systems are over engineered, so going with the same HP you have now maybe overkill.
+When it comes to horsepower (HP), it is better to have a little more, than to be underpowered.
+A 1HP motor will do the job of a 1.5HP, but it will strain and work harder to do it.
+Most in-ground pool systems are over-engineered, so going with the same HP, you have now maybe overkill.

 Pumps wired for 220v do not use more energy than pumps wired for 110v.
-Most existing in-ground pools are wired for 220v, and most pumps and replacement motors come with the jumper set at 220v.
+Existing in-ground pools are usually wired for 220v, and most pool pumps and replacement motors come with the jumper set at 220v.

-It is better to run 220v rather than 110v when installing a new electrical service, although some pump motors allow you to run either, the 220v will help the motor run cooler and will be less taxing on the unit during start up.
+It is better to run 220v rather than 110v when installing a new electrical service, although some pool pump motors allow you to run either, the 220v will help the pump-motor run at a lower temperature and will be less taxing on the unit during startup.

-If you can afford the up front cost of a variable speed motor, it will clearly pay for it self in a short time by saving you the money you would otherwise be spending on energy.
-It is more than a green solution, it is financial responsible choice.
+If you can afford the upfront cost of a new variable speed motor, it will pay for itself in a short time by saving you the money you would otherwise be spending on energy.
+It is more than a green solution; it is a financially responsible choice.